brainflow-dev/brainflow/README.md

 Core module of this library is implemented in C\C++ and available for all bindings as a dynamic library.

 ## *NOTE: Brainflow was forked by OpenBCI community, I will contribute to [OpenBCI's fork](https://github.com/OpenBCI/brainflow) and maintain it.
 To download the latest stable version of Brainflow feel free to use OpenBCI's fork.
-From now on I will use this Brainflow version as a development envinment to send Pull Requests to OpenBCI*
+From now on I will use this Brainflow version as a development environment to send Pull Requests to OpenBCI*

 ## Build status
 *Linux(Travis)*: